Dalton Cache–Pleasant Camp Border Crossing: Canadian side

 In response to the goldrush, the North-West Mounted Police (NWMP) established an inspection station in 1898 just across the border from Dalton Cache at Pleasant Camp.
 The functions included collecting customs duties.
 It is unclear if the officers in charge were wholly NWMP members.
 In 1901, the office was placed under the administrative oversight of Whitehorse Customs but closed in 1906.
 The building remained part of the NWMP compound.
 Canada established a permanent border station at Pleasant Camp in 1946.

 US side

 Prior to 1986, US Border Inspections were conducted at Haines, which was recognized as inefficient since many people lived and worked between the town and the border 42 mi to the north.
 Construction of the US Border Inspection Station at Dalton Cache involved rehabilitating the historic structures at the border.

+The current border station is approximately 40 miles north of Haines.

+Haines is one of three communities of southeast Alaska which are only accessible to the rest of Alaska by land by crossing into British Columbia.